intersystems-community/integratedml-custom-models/CONTRIBUTING.md

 ## 🙏 Thank You

-Thank you for contributing to IntegratedML Pluggable Models Demo!
+Thank you for contributing to IntegratedML Flexible Model Integration Demo!
 Your contributions help make machine learning more accessible and demonstrate the power of database-integrated ML workflows.

 ---